 with 20+ years of success in driving change with technology at

 the international level.
 Directed initiatives to build

-international organizations, create next-generation technologies
+international organizations and boards, create next-generation

-around the world.
-Cross-functional leader in commercial,
+information for people around the world.
+Cross-functional leader

-government, and non-profit environments.
+in commercial, government, and non-profit environments.

 GS1 (2012 - present)

 The Web Foundation drives high-risk, high-impact initiatives to connect and empower all people for whom communication could be life-changing.